Duolingo vs. Rosetta Stone: Which Works Better, Gamified Learning or Natural Immersion?

 Rosetta Stone: The Language Program Behemoth from the ’90s

 What Are the Benefits of Using Rosetta Stone?

-Rosetta Stone might not be in the form of a game like Duolingo, but it has quite a few features that help to increase learner engagement.
+Rosetta Stone might not be in the form of a game like Duolingo, but it has quite a few interesting features for language learning.

 This might just be a personal preference, but I like how the levels have been structured on Rosetta Stone.
-Instead of the generic proficiency levels, Rosetta Stone is divided into five levels and are based on themes:
+There are five levels with specific themes:

 - Levels 1-2: Fundamentals and Connection